 HumanKind at Calke Abbey

 To mark the 200th anniversary of the death of Henry Harpur, 'The Isolated Baronet', this year at Calke Abbey we're exploring stories of loneliness and isolation, kindness and compassion, past and present.
-HumanKind, a new immersive exhibition at Calke, opens on Sat 2 March.
+HumanKind, a new immersive exhibition at Calke, is open now.

 What's the story behind HumanKind?

 For more than thirty years, the story of Calke Abbey and its significance has been built around the tale of a reclusive and socially-isolated family who guarded the estate from modern life and lived eccentric, disconnected lives.
 Today, as awareness grows of the enormous challenges posed by loneliness and the harmful impact of social isolation on more and more lives, we are looking afresh at Calke’s past, reassessing the stories told about this place and exploring their potential to foster more, and more meaningful, contemporary human connections.

 " 92% of us find it difficult to tell others they are lonely. "

 Recent research has shed new light on the lives of the people who lived at Calke.
 This has revealed powerful, rich and sometimes surprising stories of love, compassion and kindness, rooted in complex life experiences and events, alongside the more familiar ones of isolation and disconnection.